Report: Investment land – how much per square meter in Poland?

 Investment land in Europe

 – “In most European industrial and logistics hubs, land prices reflect the level of rent, which is in turn determined by the strength of demand and the structural supply of land.
-We should not forget about barriers to entry that may exist in parts of the continent for real estate development, such as rigorous and bureaucratic planning systems, reluctance of local authorities towards warehouse and industrial developments or natural barriers such as mountains.
+We should not forget about barriers to entry that may exist in parts of the continent for real estate development, such as rigorous and bureaucratic planning systems, the reluctance of local authorities towards warehouse and industrial developments or natural barriers such as mountains.
 A market’s political and macroeconomic stability also plays a role.
-All these factors affect availability of land and its price”. – explains Renata Osiecka, Managing Partner, AXI IMMO.
+All these factors affect the availability of land and its price”. – explains Renata Osiecka, Managing Partner, AXI IMMO.

 Land – changes during the pandemic

 – “Important changes have occurred as a result of the pandemic.
-Firstly, decision making processes have become longer as developers apply even more scrutiny during due diligence prior to a land acquisition.
+Firstly, decision-making processes have become longer as developers apply even more scrutiny during due diligence prior to a land acquisition.
 Secondly, administrative procedures, including environmental approvals and building permits, take more time due to the so-called Covid-19 law, which allows local authorities to exceed time limits set for considering applications”. – explains Tomasz Oborski.

 Read also the report for the warehouse market in Poland: Report – Polish Warehouse Market in Q1 2021